Average SFPUC Water and Wastewater Bill

 SFPUC’s rates are generally on par with its peers and lower than the affordability criteria established by the U.S. Environmental Protection Agency (EPA).
 Utility bills reflect the cost of SFPUC’s efforts maintain assets in good working order, encourage conservation, and cover costs associated with the extraction, treatment, distribution, and delivery of water, as well as the treatment and disposal of wastewater, and delivery of power.
 Rates are set four years at a time.

-In fiscal year 2014-15, customers conserved water due to the drought and voluntary 10 percent reduction implemented by SFPUC.
-The average monthly volume of water used by single family customers decreased from 6 centum cubic feet (ccf) to 5.4 ccf.
+In fiscal years 2014-15 and 2015-16, customers conserved water due to the drought and voluntary 10 percent reduction implemented by SFPUC.
+The average monthly volume of water used by single family customers decreased.
 As a result, water and wastewater bills have decreased compared to target percentages.
+The California drought state of emergency was lifted in April 2017.

 How Performance is Measured